Guide to a Perfect trip in Egypt!

-This dish consists of spiced ground beef cooked in baladi bread loaf, which is baked in a regular oven or a rotisserie oven.
+This dish consists of spiced ground beef cooked in a baladi bread loaf, which is baked in a regular oven or a rotisserie oven.

 This is similar to biryani, made with meat, bread and rice layered together with tomato sauce and vinegar.
-Meat used is mostly veal, beef or lamb and the bread is baladi bread.
+Meat used is mostly veal, beef or lamb and the bread is Baladi bread.

 This is a seafood dish made with white fish variety like bluefish, bass or mullet and is cooked with rice, tomato or onion sauce and then baked in an earthenware.
 This dish is particularly served at Suez, Alexandria and Port Said.

-This forms the staple of Egyptian meals, in 1970 a cease on subsidy of breads by the Egyptian government led to many riots across the country.
+This forms the staple of Egyptian meals, in 1970 a cease on the subsidy of bread by the Egyptian government led to many riots across the country.
 The bread is made from bran and whole wheat and is baked in a traditional wood burning oven.
 The bread when freshly baked can give any food a whole new dimension.

 A food known since ancient Egypt is a vegetarian dish made with spices and herbs.
 After cooking the same is green in color and appears to be a dip like creamy paste that is best consumed with baladi bread.